JeffMusgrave/setta-site-2024/src/content/blog/introducing-setta/index.md

 ## What Setta Is _Not_

-- **Not a WYSIWYG Web Builder**: Setta won’t generate custom HTML pages.
+- **Not a WYSIWYG web builder**: Setta won’t generate custom HTML pages.
 It produces standardized, interactive components inside its own interface.
-- **Not a Visual Programming System**: You still write regular Python.
+- **Not a visual programming system**: You still write regular Python.
 Setta just provides a streamlined UI so you and other users can interact with your functions without wrestling with frontend code or config files.

 ## What’s Next?

 We're actively developing Setta.
 In our latest releases, we've added:

-- Support for chat interfaces through a new "Chat" section type
+- Support for chat interfaces through a new "Chat" section type.
-- Artifact management improvements
+- Artifact management improvements.

 And there's a whole lot more on the way!